The Voice (American TV series) season 17: Week 4: Top 10 (Dec. 2 & 3)

-Week 5: Semifinals (Dec 9 & 10)
+Week 5: Semifinals (Dec.
+9 & 10)

 The Top 8 performed on Monday, December 9, 2019, with the results following on Tuesday, December 10, 2019.
 Three artists were automatically moved on to the finale.
 The two artists with the fewest votes were immediately eliminated and the middle three contended for the remaining spot in the next finale via the Instant Save.

 In addition to their solo song, each artist performed an 80s duet with another contestant.

 This week, three artists reached the top 10 on iTunes.
 Jake Hoot charted at #1, Ricky Duran peaked at #2 and Rose Short hit #7 at the close of the voting window.

-With the elimination of Kat Hammock, this was the first time since the eleventh season that Blake Shelton has not had two or more artists in the finale.
-In addition, this was the first time since the tenth season that all four coaches were represented in the finale.
+With the elimination of Kat Hammock, this was the first time since the 11th season that Blake Shelton has not had two or more artists in the finale.
+In addition, this was the first time since the 10th season that all four coaches were represented in the finale.

-Week 6: Finale (Dec 16 & 17)
+Week 6: Finale (Dec.
+16 & 17)

 The final 4 performed on Monday, December 16, 2019, with the final results following on Tuesday, December 17, 2019.
 Each finalist performed a solo cover song, a holiday-themed duet with their coach, and an original song.

 This week, seven of the eight spots on the top of iTunes chart were occupied by The Voice Top 4 when voting ended (Ricky Duran at #1, Jake Hoot at #3, #5, #6 and Katie Kadan at #4, #7).

 Jake Hoot's semi-final performance reached Top 10 on iTunes one more time at #8.
-Thus, he had six songs in the Top 10 of the iTunes Country Singles chart and four songs in the Top 10 on the Overall Singles chart.
+Thus, he had seven songs in the Top 10 of the iTunes Country Singles chart and four songs in the Top 10 on the Overall Singles chart.
 This is more than any other singer in the history of the show has had in the Top 10 at one time.
 Hoot’s duet of “Wintersong” with Clarkson climbed as high as #3 on the iTunes Overall Singles chart, making it the highest-charting coach duet in the history of the show.